gizmore/gwf4/README.md

 ### What changed?

-1. Got rid of Smarty template engine.
-It was not fitting the gwf usecase.
+1. Got rid of "Smarty", a template engine which is not fitting the gwf usecase.
 2. Apply a default angular material template.
 3. Cleanup the folder structure to make one folder per module.
 4. Being way more ajax and modular now.